The DW Stadium is the home of Wigan Warriors Rugby League and Wigan Athletic Football Club.

-The DW Stadium has hosted the four highest attendances in Super League history with the highest coming in 2005 when 25,004 supporters packed into the stadium for the Good Friday Derby with St Helens.
-Since then, capacity crowds have also watched the Good Friday Derby in 2007, 2011 and 2015 with over 24,000 flocking to see the biggest Derby in Rugby League (the capacity at the DW reduced slightly for health & safety reasons).
+The DW Stadium has hosted the four highest attendances in Super League history with the highest coming in 2005 when 25,004 supporters packed into the stadium for the Good Friday derby with St Helens.

 In the Gillette Tri-Nations Tournament of November 2004, the international between Great Britain and Australia also attracted a full house of 25,004, a game that GB won 24-12.
-Wigan Warriors played their first game at the stadium on 19th September 1999 in the Super League play-offs.
-Castleford Tigers ran out 14-10 winners in front of 13,374.
+Wigan Warriors played their first game at the stadium on 19th September 1999 in the Super League Play-Offs.
+Castleford Tigers ran out 14-10 winners in front of 13,374 fans.

 For more information about the DW Stadium CLICK HERE

 To learn more about the Wigan Club’s old grounds CLICK HERE

 The address for the DW Stadium is DW Stadium, Loire Drive, Wigan, WN5 0UH.

 Robin Park Arena is Wigan Warriors’ new multi-million pound facility in association with Wigan Council.

 The site brings the High Performance Centre, club stuff, Community Foundation and College together, as well as continuing to facility the local community.

 The Warriors first team train weekly at the centre, as well as it being the home turf for the Academy, Scholarship and Women’s fixtures.